navidraeiszadeh/Blood-Sugar-List/README.md

 # Blood sugar list
 it is a list that get an api and show some blood sugar record.
-I implemented  auto refresh and pagination in this test
+I implemented  auto refresh and pagination in this test project